rage/programming-23/data/exam.md

 #### Exam results

 * The results of the exam will be emailed to you when the course has been fully graded.

-#### Exam results (Open University)

-* The email with your exam results will also contain instructions for registering your course credits.
+* The email will also contain instructions for registering your course credits.
-* If you want to receive credits for the course, you must enrol on the course through Open University.

 #### Other information

-* You are **not** allowed to collaborate with other students or copy ready solutions from anywhere during the exam. **This is an open book exam, so the usual resources, such as course materials, Python Tutor visualisation tool and Google, are allowed.**
+* You are **not** allowed to collaborate with other students or copy ready solutions from anywhere during the exam.
+However, **this is an open book exam, so the usual resources, such as course materials, Python Tutor visualisation tool and Google, are allowed.**
 * Your programming task submissions will be checked with a plagiarism detector.
 Any cheating detected leads to a failed exam at minimum, but may also lead to expulsion from the course.
 * The programming tasks in the exam will be similar to the programming tasks in the course material.
 The best way to prepare for the exam is to revisit the course material.
 * Your course results will be emailed to you after the exam, along with instructions for registering your course credits.